GillesSchippers/local-gpss/README.md

 ## TODO

 ### Server

 - [ ] Make the server more optimized for public use
 - [ ] Add a way to administer the server/database
 - [ ] Provide better search and filtering options
 - [ ] Create and use shared code (Client <-> Server)

 ### Client

 - [ ] Make interface more user-friendly
 - [ ] Improve pokemon display
 - [ ] Improve overall quality of the client
 - [ ] Create and use shared code (Client <-> Server)

+## Puclic server

+If you want to test the public server, you can use [`https://pksm.gustav-serv.net`](https://pksm.gustav-serv.net) in your client's config.
+<br>_(The public server is hosted by [@GillesSchippers](https://github.com/GillesSchippers),
+please note that the public server is still in development and could be unstable.)_

 ---
 #### Original README: